xsodus/simple-docker-elk/README.md

 # Simple Docker ELK
 A simple ELK (Elasticsearch, Logstash and Kibana) docker compose template.
+I just created this project to learn how to setup and run this stack.

 #### Setup
 You'll need to install docker first.